macrosynergy/dataquery-api/README.md

 2. Runing the script:

 ```
-$ python dataquery_api_jpmaqs.py [-h] [--credentials CREDENTIALS] [--path PATH] [--test-path TEST_PATH] [--heartbeat] [--progress]
+$ python dataquery_api_jpmaqs.py [-h] [--credentials CREDENTIALS] [--path PATH] [--test-path TEST_PATH] [--heartbeat] [--timeseries] [--progress]

+arguments:
 -h, --help            show this help message and exit
 --credentials CREDENTIALS
                       Path to the credentials JSON.
 --path PATH           Path to save the data to.
 Will overwrite existing files.
 --test-path TEST_PATH
                       Path to save the data to, for testing functionality.
 --heartbeat           Test the DataQuery API heartbeat and exit.
+--timeseries          Save the data in the timeseries format instead of the JPMaQS format.
 --progress            Whether to show a progress bar for the download.
 ```

 3. Test settings and connection: